Poetry is a way of life and a shortcut to the sublime... An avid reader of poetry since my Polish childhood,

 with event photos.

 Why do I write?
 Because I do not have to!
 Poetry is freedom.
-My favorite poets include Rainer Maria Rilke, Artur Rimbaud,
+My favorite poets (in random order) include Rainer Maria Rilke, Artur Rimbaud,

 Czeslaw Milosz, e.e. cummings, T.S.
 Eliot, and Emily Dickinson.
 In 2010-2012 I served as the Sixth

 Poet Laureate of Sunland-Tujunga.